by Laura L. Pace - Friday, August 9, 2019

 It is my hope that families, dads especially, are reminded of the priceless value their leadership and mentorship have in the lives of their daughters and sons.
 Never underestimate the power of your time in parenting.
 And what greater place to invest that time than in the great outdoors—a natural, culturally-rich platform that is not tainted by today’s pop culture.

-About the Author Lori Pace resides in Colorado with her family.
+Lori Pace resides in Colorado with her family.
 She is a high school teacher and is married to Anthony N. Pace, founder of Freedom Hunters.
 Lori enjoys a multitude of outdoor opportunities with her favorites being pheasant and antelope hunting.
 When not teaching or hunting, Lori enjoys the quiet found in reading, writing and print design for various professional platforms.